 The International Code Council is a non-profit membership association, incorporated in the USA, dedicated worldwide to public safety in the built environment through the development, maintenance and promotion of codes and standards, and enhancement of professionalism in code administration.
 To further this purpose, the ICC assists affiliated organizations with the development, validation, and administration of code enforcement related certification courses and exams.
 The NBBOA has a relationship with the ICC through its partnership with the Alliance of Canadian Building Officials Association.
 ICC’s National Building Code course exam questions were developed by a series of subject matter experts, including building officials across Canada.

-For Code courses, participants should bring a copy of the Provincially adopted National Building Code of Canada, a calculator (non-programmable), pen, pencil and eraser.
-You are not permitted to bring in notes, course manual, programmable calculators, and personal communication devices (blackberry, cell phone, I Phone, I Pad etc.).
+For Code courses, participants should bring a copy of the provincially adopted National Building Code of Canada, a calculator (non-programmable), pen, pencil and eraser.
+You are not permitted to bring in notes, course manual, programmable calculators, and personal communication devices (cell phones, IPads etc.).

 The 2 hour time limit is standard across the country and adherence to strict time limits is a condition of the agreement between the NBBOA and the Alliance of Canadian Building Officials Association (ACBOA) to ensure the NBBOA has an accredited program that is recognized across the country.
 For ICC exams, a detailed exam outline is provided to participants with the course material.
 This outline specifies the sections of the code that the exam questions will relate to.
 Exam outlines can also be made available to participants for non ICC exams upon request.
 These outlines are provided and encouraged to be used to help participants prepare themselves for the 2 hour open book exam.